toukea/android-sqlite-access/README.md

 ```

 # SQL instance using existing connection without prepare.
-After least one data base connection successfully, it is also possible to execute SQLite clause
+After least one data base connection successfully, it is also possible to execute ContentSQL clause
 without call explicitly a prepare (prepareSQL or prepareTransactionalSQL).
-Of course, it is possible to get an SQLite.SQL instance directly from connection Name.
+Of course, it is possible to get an ContentSQL.SQL instance directly from connection Name.

-Get SQLite.SQL instance from connection Name
+Get ContentSQL.SQL instance from connection Name
 ```java
     /*
     obtain an SQLite.SQL instance.